 There are two main islands — Phi Phi Leh and Phi Phi Don — and both have amazing scenery.
-Leh is completely uninhabited, while Don has hotels, restaurants, and more.
+Leh island is completely uninhabited, while Don island has hotels, restaurants, and more.

-It’s easy to visit the Phi Phi islands on a day trip (by boat) from Phuket or Krabi, and that gives you enough time to see Maya Bay and the other main sights, or you can stay a few days on Phi Phi Don and do even more exploring.
+It’s easy to visit the Phi Phi islands on a day trip (by boat) from Phuket, Krabi, Khao Lak, or Koh Lanta, and that gives you enough time to see Maya Bay and the other main sights, or you can stay a few days on Phi Phi Don and do even more exploring.

-This Phi Phi travel guide will explain how to get there from Phuket or Krabi, which things to see and do, which tour packages to use, where to stay, and everything else you need to know before you go!
+This Phi Phi travel guide will explain how to get there from Phuket or Krabi (or elsewhere), which things to see and do, best tour packages to use, where to stay in PP island, and everything else you need to know before you go!

 Phi Phi Island Thailand Day Tour Packages

-First of all, if you’re on a tight schedule or want to skip the extra steps involved in arranging your own trip to Phi Phi island, GetYourGuide has prearranged day trips to Phi Phi from Phuket or similar day trips from Krabi, complete with hotel transfers, boat tickets, island tour, lunch, and same day return.
+First of all, if you’re on a tight schedule or want to skip the extra steps involved in arranging your own trip to Phi Phi island, GetYourGuide has prearranged day trips to Phi Phi from Phuket or similar day trips from Krabi or Khao Lak, complete with hotel transfers, boat tickets, island tour, lunch, and same day return.